 A show from Switzerland was built around an interview in the studio.
 Beneath gold discs on the the wall, they discuss their image in the Swedish press and the effect of women's liberation.

 ABBA IN JAPAN was a special for Japanese television.
 The usual method was to do TV in countries and then follow up with concerts.
 The group offers bits of information between songs.
-Agnetha and Frida wear shiny red and blue body suits for 3 numbers.
+The ladies wear shiny red and blue body suits for 3 numbers.
 Frida's physique is awesome on "Tiger!"
 She dwarfs her Japanese partner.
 Both women are statuesque, listed at 5'8".
 Frida weighs 125 pounds.
 Agnetha weighs 123 pounds.
 They don animal costumes for "Waterloo."
 Foxy Frida!
 2 seldom performed songs are "That's Me" and "If It Wasn't For The Nights."
 "Thank You For The Music" is the closer, a tradition.
 There are a number of costume changes.
 Agnetha and Frida always dressed in a similar manner but never identically.
 It might be a different colored sash or a different species of flower.
 Complementary looks and movements made an effective stage presence.
-Owe Sandstrom designed their clothes.
+Owe Sandstrom designed the clothes.

 ABBA did a short, high-powered set for the JAPANESE MUSIC FAIR.
 They are at the top of their game, young and strong.
 In their black UNICEF outfits, they do "Dancing Queen," "Take A Chance On Me," "SummerNight City" & "Thank You For The Music."
-They are crashing through a brick wall!

 "If It Wasn't For The Nights" was done on the MIKE YARWOOD SHOW 1978.
 Agnetha looks from side to side as she sings "staring at the wall."
 As part of a comedy bit, they imitate the sissy host.
 Agnetha says she is exhausted from playing the piano since she was 6.
 She is irresistible during "Thank You For The Music" as she points to her head, pouring it on with the golden hair!

 ABBA IN SWITZERLAND (Snowtime special) featured tunes from Voulez-Vous.
 They open in the U.N. costumes.
 3 sleepers are "The King Has Lost His Crown," "Kisses Of Fire" & "Lovers (Live A Little Longer)."
 This is a high-spirited and colorful performance.
 There is insinuation in the comments about long, Swedish nights.
 They engage in winter sports, getting on skis for "The Name Of The Game" and on ice skates for "Hole In Your Soul."
 Frida makes a pitch for the UNICEF Year Of The Child, and "Mamma Mia" gets the nod.
 "Mamma Mia" and "Slipping Through My Fingers" are ideal for children.
 My son Michael was singing them when he was 5 years old.
 This show is done in the mountain resort of Leysin.
-A helicopter picks them up at the airport and takes them there.
+A helicopter picks them up at the airport.

 News shows covered ABBA's ascendancy.
 Stig introduces the group on 20/20 and describes their personalities.
 History is traced, and their contribution to UNICEF is noted.
 20/20 ends with "Thank You For The Music" after Stig has answered tough questions about investments, money & merchandise.
 CBS News interviewed them relative to the upcoming U.S. tour.
 They absorb shocks for one another during interviews.